-- 317.2.3 In countries where the Latin alphabet is not used, information and results should also be given in Latin characters. - 317.2.4 The competition secretary and the TD sign the official result list and certify that it is correct. - 317.2.5 All official results must also be electronically transmitted to FIS in XML format.
+- In countries where the Latin alphabet is not used, information and results should also be given in Latin characters. - When the 15 minutes protest period has expired, or if all protests have been resolved, or if there are no protests or requests for additional checking, the Jury will make results official.
+The competition secretary and the TD sign the official result list and certify that it is correct. - 317.2.5 All official results must also be electronically transmitted to FIS in XML format.